Play Along with Chord Progressions

 simple:

 When you're beginning to play along with videos (before you add complexities), using a simple chord progression — like red-blue-green-red that is C-F-G-C in Key of C, and generally is I-IV-V-I , aka 1451 — is easier because it has only major chords, with a simple 4-bar structure. / You can use a video with CFGC (from Lily or Garret or AppliedTheory) and make it longer with "Loop".
 When you begin, just listen and watch the chord that's playing so you can learn the progression.
-After awhile, play melodies that match the chords. / Other videos with 1451 are Garret's – AppliedTheoryChuanMusicsimple-keyboardsimple-piano.
+After awhile, play melodies that match the chords. / Other videos with 1451 are...
+AppliedTheoryChuanMusicsimple-keyboardsimple-piano.

-iou – Later I'll add links to othe CP's, based on my suggestions plus David Bennett -- Some four-bar CP's with only “the three major chords” are I-IV-V-I and I-I-IV-VI-IV-I-VI-IV-V-IV & I-V-IV-V IV-I-V-V. And there are others. { explanations & examples from David Bennett } / Although most of these don't end with a resolution-to-I, you could do this IF you want (but usually you won't) in two 4-bar sections, as in “ -I-IV-V-I” where " " is any other CP, like “I-IV-I-V-I-IV-V-I”. -- the CP-videos made by David Bennett include... simple CP's: I-IV-I-V — I-V-IV-V - I-IV-V-IV — IV-I-V .
+iou – Later I'll add links for other CP's.
+Some four-bar CP's with only “the three major chords” are I-IV-V-I and I-I-IV-VI-IV-I-VI-IV-V-IV & I-V-IV-V IV-I-V-V. And there are others. / Although most of these don't end with a resolution-to-I, you could do this IF you want (but usually you won't) in two 4-bar sections, as in “ -I-IV-V-I” where " " is any other CP, like “I-IV-I-V-I-IV-V-I”. -- the CP-videos made by David Bennett include... simple CP's: I-IV-I-V — I-V-IV-V - I-IV-V-IV — IV-I-V .

 These two simple CP's are a useful starting point, and while “playing along” you can improvise beautiful melodies.
 But they are not a satisfactory ending point, and I suggest moving onward to other CP's – first Blues, and then 50's, 1564, Jazz – that are more popular (they're used in many songs) because they're more musically interesting.